deLaatLab/pipe4C/README.md

 A pipeline that processes multiplexed 4C-seq reads directly from FASTQ files.
 It generates files in a range of widely used formats to facilitate visualization and further data analysis using standard genome browsers and tools, including our recently developed peak caller for 4C-seq data peakC.

+If you have any difficulties using the pipeline, please do not hesitate to contact us (delaatbioinf@hubrecht.eu)

 ## Prerequisites

 - A Unix like shell (e.g. Bash v3.2+)